play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 #### Rewriting Paths

-In this example, we need the Path to contain `/vote/` and `/result/` in order to allow our Proxy service to correctly route the traffic to our services.
+In this example, we need the incoming requests that starts with `/vote/` or `/result/` to be routed to the according services by the proxy.
-But each of our service needs traffic to be send on `/`, so we need the Proxy to rewrite the Path while sending the request.
+But each of our service needs traffic to be send on `/`, so we need the Proxy to **rewrite** the Path while sending the request.

 For that we are using specific docker-flow labels `reqPathSearch` and `reqPathReplace`: